jaideepsai-narayan/agentic_journal_statement_generation/README.md

 An intelligent, automated workflow built with **LangGraph** that reconciles bank transactions against invoices to calculate conversion fees, automatically drafting and auditing journal entries.

-Instead of relying purely on large language models for arithmetic—which can lead to hallucinations—this project implements a robust **Maker-Checker (Generator-Validator)** pattern.
+Instead of relying purely on large language models for arithmetic which can lead to hallucinations this project implements a robust **Maker-Checker (Generator-Validator)** pattern.

 ## ✨ Key Features